 If you have followed my work for a while, you know that I’m not a fan of coffee – I wrote about all the reasons here.

 Ideally, I would ask you to get off caffeine completely but I also know that many of you just won’t.
 And, some of you may not find it necessary either; if your adrenal function is healthy, you may be OK with small daily doses of caffeine.

 Jasmine Green Tea simply contains organic jasmine-scented green tea.
 The scent of jasmine is known to be calming and uplifting.
-The benefits of Jasmine Green Tea are all those associated with green tea, listed above.

 Caffeine: HIGH (45-55 mg)

 L-theanine: HIGH (14-17 mg)

 Mint Green Tea contains organic green tea and organic spearmint leaf.

 Caffeine: LOW (28-34 mg)

 L-theanine: LOW (8-9 mg)